mike-stimson1/Lost-and-Found/README-APP.md

 ## Troubleshooting

-### Azure OpenAI Issues
+### OpenAI Issues
-- Verify your endpoint URL includes the full path
+- Verify your API key is correct and has proper permissions
-- Check that your API key is correct and has proper permissions
+- Ensure your Assistant ID matches exactly
-- Ensure your deployment name matches exactly
+- Make sure your Assistant has the conceptscheme.json uploaded as knowledge

 ### Dataset API Issues
 - Some datasets may not be available or have restricted access